It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 Despite the variance in dialects depending on geographic location across Illinois, there are certain slang words and phrases that all locals can relate to.

-Other Illinois slang words might include calling something that’s easy to do or complete “cherry picking” or surprising someone with an unexpected event referred to as “snaking” them.
+Other Illinois slang words might include calling something easy to do or complete “cherry picking” or surprising someone with an unexpected event called “snaking” them.

-Regardless of where in Illinois you may be from, understanding these Illinois slang terms will help you interact with locals more easily and boost your local street cred!
+Regardless of where you may be from in Illinois, understanding these Illinois slang terms will help you interact with locals more easily and boost your local street cred!

 1. I’ll Be Darned! – Express Surprise Or Disbelief: